How to find a research partner?

 The ARC website provides a number of essential codes and guidelines for responsible and ethical conduct in research:

-AIATSIS as leading institution in this field of research ethics and developed the Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS).
+AIATSIS as leading institution in this field of research ethics and developed a Guide to applying: The AIATSIS code of Ethics for Aboriginal and Torres Strait Islander research.
 The Institute also provides the services of the Human Research Ethics Committee responsible for reviewing research projects to ensure ethical standards are met.

 Data sovereignty, governance and management